 Employment status categories are based on the International Labour Organisation (ILO) standard definitions of employment, unemployment and economic activity and inactivity.
 Inactive refers to looking after family, a disability or other reasons for being economically inactive.

 The lower geographic areas are based on the NUTS Classification - level 3.
+The higher region breakdowns are based on NUTS level 1.
 The NUTS Classification is a hierarchical system dividing up economic territory of the EU for the purpose of regional statistics.

 The Washington Group on Disability Statistics are often used to provide a cross-nationally comparable population-based measures of disability.
 Please see the article Measuring disability - comparing approaches for a comparison between the GSS Harmonised measure (used here) and the Washington Group measure.